PhaserEditor2D/PhaserEditor/docs/canvas.rst

 Dynamic object creation
 ~~~~~~~~~~~~~~~~~~~~~~~

 Many genres of games create the levels dynamically, or part of the levels.
-With Canvas you can design the sprite and group prefabs and then create instances of them dinamically.
+With Canvas you can design the sprite and group prefabs and then create instances of them dynamically.

 Dynamic creation of sprite prefab objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^